Domain-Wall Mediated Polarization Switching in Ferroelectric AlScN: Strain Relief and Field-Dependent Dynamics

-For the multidomain, the threshold is slightly higher, but the polarization exhibits nonlinear evolution below $E_s$.
-Building on the lattice strain behavior (see Fig.\ref{fig:fig1}(d)), DWs may facilitate localized switching even under weak fields.
-We infer that the polarization change in this regime likely proceeds via the slow propagation of existing DWs, resulting in an incomplete yet progressive switching process.

-Figure 2(b) compiles the $E_s$ for both monodomain and multidomain across Sc concentrations, revealing a monotonic decrease in $E_s$ with higher Sc content---consistent with previous reports that Sc alloying lowers the coercive field \cite{lee_2024,fichtner_2019}.
-In Fig.~\ref{fig:fig2}(c), the Merz's law ($\ln t_0$ vs.\ $1/E$) exhibits a clear linear trend, confirming the relation $t_0^{-1}\propto\exp(-E_a/E)$ \cite{merz_1954}, where $t_0$ is the characteristic switching time and $E_a$ is the activation field, which is used to evaluate the switching barrier.
-The extracted $E_a$ values for simulations and measurements over a range of Sc concentrations show a downward trend with increasing Sc content (see Fig.~\ref{fig:fig2}(d)).
-The close agreement of $E_a$ between multidomain and experiment \cite{gao_2024,lu_2024,yasuoka_2023} strongly hints towards a validation of our atomistic model and of the critical role of DWs in switching.
+As summarized in Fig.~\ref{fig:fig2}(b), $E_s$ decreases with increasing Sc content for both systems, consistent with the experimentally observed reduction of coercive field upon Sc alloying \cite{fichtner_2019}.
+The switching kinetics follow the Merz's law, $t_0 \propto \exp(E_a/E)$ \cite{merz_1954}.
+This is evidenced by the linear scaling of $\ln t_0$ versus $1/E$ (see Fig.~\ref{fig:fig2}(c) for the multidomain system and Fig.~S8(b) for all systems \cite{SM}), where $t_0$ is the characteristic switching time and $E_a$ is the temperature-dependent activation field.
+The extracted $E_a$ values, which parameterize the macroscopic switching barrier, consistently decrease at higher Sc concentrations (see Fig.~\ref{fig:fig2}(d)).
+Notably, the close agreement of $E_a$ between multidomain system and experiments \cite{gao_2024,lu_2024,yasuoka_2023} validates our atomistic model and underscores the critical role of DWs in polarization switching.

-Furthermore, we analyze the energy fluctuations during the switching process and collect the maximum values along the dynamical trajectory (see Fig.~S3(d) of SM \cite{SM}).
-We find that (1) the fluctuation is nearly independent of Sc concentration, suggesting similar atomic pathways across different alloying levels; (2) under the same field, monodomain systems exhibit larger fluctuations than multidomain ones, highlighting distinct switching mechanisms; and (3) unlike the single linear fit of Merz’s law, the multidomain system exhibits two distinct linear regimes in its field dependence, indicating a change in the switching mechanism (see Fig.~\ref{fig:fig2}(c)).